tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

   ``` hs
   euler8' n x = x |> filter isDigit |> map digitToInt |> takes n |> map product |> maximum
   ```
-- flow style reads left-to-right instead of right-to-left
-- could be written with `&` from lens or most recent prelude
-- the `$` and `&` don't mean anything to me, so it's hard to grok